kanevk/markdown-cv/index.md

 `2019-ongoing`
 __FM::Systems__

 Working exclusively on Rails and NodeJS backed services.
-A Major part of my work included solving complex database problems coming from the requirements for fast analysis(<0.5s) of time-series data(over 100k rows) for custom time ranges.
+A Major part of my work included solving complex database problems coming from the requirements for fast analysis(<0.5s) of time-series data(over 500 million rows) for custom time ranges.
 Part of my contribution is:

 - Leading a team
 - Optimizing the load time of the main page with as much as 20%